tdwg/website/conferences/2023/instructions-for-editors/index.md

 ### Approved for submission

 Only designated editors at editor@tdwg.org will have access to the `Approve` button (this is not the flag).
-Once the button is pushed, it will be up to authors to finalize the [abstract submission process].
-See the [instructions for abstract submission](/2023/instructions-for-abstract-submission/) for a description and various places where authors may run into trouble (including Validation unsuccessful and Incomplete submission).
+Once the button is pushed, it will be up to authors to finalize the abstract submission process.
+See the [instructions for abstract submission](/conferences/2023/instructions-for-abstract-submission/) for a description and various places where authors may run into trouble (including Validation unsuccessful and Incomplete submission).

 ### Incomplete submission

 This is abstract purgatory.
 The abstract was approved for submission and the author began to finalize it but did not finish.
-See [instructions to authors](2023/instructions-for-abstract-submission/#incomplete-submission).
+See [instructions to authors](/conferences/2023/instructions-for-abstract-submission/#incomplete-submission).

 ### In layout